Whether you have a handheld leaf blower or a backpack leaf blower, you will run into times when it doesn’t have the power it once had.

 If the screen isn’t able to be sufficiently cleaned or you find it is damaged or has a hole in it, replace it with a new spark arrestor screen.

-Carbon Buildup on the Exhaust Port Will Cause a Leaf Blower to Lose Power
+Carbon Buildup on the Exhaust Port

 The exhaust port located behind the muffler can develop carbon deposits that can cause your leaf blower running problem.
 This area should be checked and cleaned.